midnightntwrk/midnight-architecture/proposals/0009-sealed-ledger-state.md

-What is missing from this system is direct support for establishing a portion of the contract's state which is *sealed* at the time the contract is deployed, with the guarantee that it can never be changed any any post-deployment transaction.
+What is missing from this system is direct support for establishing a portion of the contract's state which is *sealed* at the time the contract is deployed, with the guarantee that it can never be changed in any post-deployment transaction.

 The sealed portion of the state is not truly "constant" or "immutable" in the usual programmatic senses, because it may be constructed incrementally in the contract's constructor using the ADTs' update operations, but the Impact VM will never replace the sealed portion of the state after the contract is deployed.
 This provides safety guarantees for contract users and opportunities for optimization by the Compact compiler.

-## Ledger Changes
+While the preceding description of the need and outline for a solution is expressed in terms of the ledger data structures, the contract writer's experience of sealed state is determined largely by how such sealing is expressed in Compact.
+Thus, this proposal focuses on the changes to Compact to enable sealed state.
+The actual changes to the ledger data structures could be implemented at any point after the changes to the compiler and runtime libraries.

-The ledger currently maps contract addresses to contract states, and a contract state holds a single state value, updated by transactions.
+## Semantic Model

-Instead, the contract state will hold two values, one fixed at deployment time and one updated by transactions.
+The ledger currently (prior to this proposal) maps contract addresses to contract states, and a contract state holds a single state value, updated by transactions.

-### Comment
+Under the semantic model of this proposal, the contract state will hold two values, one fixed at deployment time and one updated by transactions.

-Additional uses for the fixed-at-deployment state have been proposed, beyond the sealed state elements declared by the contract author.
+This semantic model is reflected in Compact, regardless of whether the physical implementation of the ledger matches it.
-For example, the contract's own address may be represented within this state.
+(Of course, greater safety is enabled by enforcing sealed state in the ledger, and not only in the compiler.)

 ## Syntax Changes